fenixkz/warden_robot/README.md

 The skeleton of the environment has been created by __Luca Buoncomapgni__ [here](https://github.com/buoncubi/topological_map), which can be found in the _topological_map_ folder.

 ## State Diagram
+The state diagram is divided into two phases.
+1. First phase represents the following behavior: The robot starts in the Location E and waits until it receives all the information about the map from _armor_py_api_
+2. Second phase represents the normal behavior described by the surveillance pollicy shown above